Discus Fish Breeding Guide

 2. Reduce Water Levels

-3. Provide These Little Guys with a Suitable Diet
+3. Provide These Little Guys With a Suitable Diet

-4. Change their Diet After Six Weeks
+4. Change Their Diet After Six Weeks

-Try to offer them animal protein as well as vegetables that are high in vitamin E.
+At six weeks old, the fry can eat a wider variety of foods.
+You can start feeding them animal protein as well as vegetables that are high in vitamin E.

-b.
-Raising Discus without Parents
+Raising Discus Without Parents

 1. Move the Eggs into a New Tank

-2. Wait until the Young Fish Are Able to Swim Freely.
+2. Wait Until the Young Fish Are Able to Swim Freely

 4. Make Your Own Mixture